mimikgit/random-number-generator-iOS/README.md

 Go to the mimik Developer Portal and copy the Developer mimOE License from there.

-Learn more about the process by reading this the tutorial [Getting the edgeEngine license and Identity server values from mimik Developer Portal](./02-index)
+Learn more about the process by reading this the [tutorial](https://devdocs.mimik.com/tutorials/02-index)

 Once copied, paste the mimOE License into the `Developer-mimOE-License` file, replacing any existing content already there.
 Save and Close the file.